 Although you can’t prevent every possible injury, you can help dramatically reduce the risk of injuries for your children by putting some important safety measures in place in your home.

-Some of our best child safety recommendations for the home
+Our best child safety recommendations for the home

 19 child safety tips: